parikhsachi/dream-data-lakehouse-bedrock/README.md

 Built on a scalable AWS lakehouse and Bedrock-based pipeline, it ingests, stores, and analyzes dream and film data through structured ETL and ML workflows.
 The architecture leverages FastAPI, S3 lakehouse storage, Python ETL (Glue / Pandas), and AWS Bedrock foundation models to deliver a full-stack generative and analytics workflow.

-This guide assumes you bring your own AWS account, credentials, and S3 buckets.
+This assumes you bring your own AWS account, credentials, and S3 buckets.

 ---